Indonesia : Sulawesi + Raja Ampat – July 2017

 I booked in a tiny diving structure (only three bungalows for the moment, soon five), the nice Tompotika Dive Lodgelocated in Kampanar, a small Muslim fishing village on the eastern peninsula of Central Sulawesi.
 It is here:

-I love to be in this kind of atmosphere and not much wakes me up at night.
-At the risk of sounding like a lecturer, I'll leave a little warning here for travelers who love "authentic": in Indonesia, the peaceful atmosphere of a village is not necessarily synonymous with silence and tranquility... 😉 I'm delighted with my stay in Kampanar.
-I will tell you about it in a future post.
+Personally, I love this kind of atmosphere and nothing much wakes me up at night.
+At the risk of sounding preachy, I'll leave you with a word of warning for travellers who love the "authentic": in Indonesia, the peaceful atmosphere of a village is not necessarily synonymous with silence and tranquillity... 😉 I'm delighted with my stay in Kampanar.
+I'll tell you more about it in a future post.

 Jakarta-Makassar-Luwuk